 Founder, parent and educator.

-Freshly graduated with a degree in elementary education in Belgium in 2005, Anne started teaching that same year in Cairo, Egypt.
-After 4 years, she moved to Lake Charles Louisiana where she works in a public school as a fourth grade teacher.
-In 2011 Anne moved to New Orleans and work since then as a teacher within the traditional system.
+Freshly graduated with a degree in Elementary Education in Belgium in 2005, Anne started teaching that same year in Cairo, Egypt.
+After 4 years, she moved to Lake Charles, Louisiana where she worked in a public school as a fourth grade teacher.
+In 2011 Anne moved to New Orleans and has worked since then as a teacher within the traditional system.
 After giving birth to her son, looking at him growing up, full of energy and curiosity, it became an evidence that something else was needed.
-Anne decided to “be the change” that she wanted to see and partner with her friends to create Dat School!
+Anne decided to “be the change” that she wanted to see and partnered with her friends to create Dat School!
 Her main goal is to see children growing up naturally happy!

 Founder, CEO: Beloved Community

 Rhonda Broussard founded Beloved Community to create sustainable paths to equitable schools and communities.
 Her vision for Beloved Community is informed by her education leadership and Rev. Dr. Martin Luther King Jr.’s goal “ to create a beloved community and this will require a qualitative change in our souls as well as a quantitative change in our lives.”

 Rhonda has been a leader in diversity and international education initiatives throughout her career.
 In 2007, she founded St. Louis Language Immersion Schools (SLLIS), a charter management serving an intentionally diverse school community with language immersion and International Baccalaureate pedagogy for all students.
 Under Rhonda’s leadership, the the first three schools in the network became IB World Authorized Schools, and SLLIS achieved an AYP of 92%, equivalent to Accreditation with Distinction from the Department of Elementary and Secondary Education.
 Rhonda served as President of SLLIS until June 2015.